 An unfamiliar healthcare system, unusual clinical cases, and lots of mosquito spray.
-While these are all things you’ll no doubt be expecting to encounter on your overseas medical / healthcare elective, we’ve put together some of the more unexpected aspects of a Work the World placement which makes it a once in a lifetime experience.
+While these are all things you’ll no doubt be expecting to encounter on your overseas medical / healthcare elective, we’ve put together some of the more unexpected aspects of a medical elective placement which makes it a once in a lifetime experience.

 1. Living in a house of international students

 When you’re working in an intense environment, living with likeminded and supportive people is a necessity that’s often overlooked.
 Being able to unwind at the end of a long day in a comfortable space among your peers is one of the most valuable aspects of a Work the World placement.

 2. You will gain confidence and durability

 You might be expecting to pick up new skills and learn more about healthcare in the developing world, which you certainly will do.
 What you might not be expecting is how much of a positive impact these insights will have your confidence and ability to remain calm, confident and professional under any circumstances.

 3. Get expert support from a local team